 Yep, it is.
 It is out of the kids reach til they are probably teens.
-Unless we change it, which it totally possible with this set-up.
+Unless we change it, which it totally possible with this set-up at any time.

 I use those high bars for dress clothes if needed.
-That’s about it, but that suits us.
+That’s about it, but that suits us for now.

 Our Drawer Organization Top -> Bottom